telerik/blazor-docs/components/grid/columns/command.md

 * `IsNew` - a boolean field indicating whether the item was just added through the grid interface.

 >tip For handling CRUD operations we recommend that you use the grid events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
 The `OnClick` handler is available for the built-in commands to provide consistency of the API.

+## Example

+The following code example demonstrates declarations and handling.

 >tip The event handlers use `EventCallback` and can be synchronous or async.
 This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(GridCommandEventArgs args)`.